Rohinigaudgithub/InstituteManagement/README.md

 **Institute Management System**
 ## Overview

-This repository contains a RESTful API for an Institute Management System built using Java and Spring Boot.
+This repository contains a RESTful API for an Institute Management System built using Java and Spring Boot with docker
 ## Basic Setup
 1. download java 8
 2. download STS (Spring Tool Suite)